Action of 13 March 1806: Background

-Six months later, Linois was operating off the Indian port of Vizagapatam when his squadron encountered the British warship HMS Centurion and two merchant ships under her protection.
-In the ensuing Battle of Vizagapatam, Centurion was badly damaged; one of the merchant ships was captured and the other driven ashore.
-Rather than ensure the capture or destruction of Centurion, Linois refused further combat for fear of damaging his ships in shallow coastal waters and withdrew, again provoking censure from Napoleon.
-In August 1805, Linois was engaged with another convoy of East Indiamen in the central Indian Ocean, but on this occasion was confronted by the ship of the line HMS Blenheim under Rear-Admiral Sir Thomas Troubridge.
-After some ineffectual skirmishing, Linois withdrew again, unwilling to risk taking fatal damage to his ships so far from a safe port.
-Although he had seized five Indiamen and a number of small ships that had been sailing individually during his three-year cruise, he failed to make a significant impact on British trade in the region and ruined his reputation as a successful naval commander.
-Deciding to switch his operations to the Atlantic after discovering that a squadron under Rear-Admiral Sir Edward Pellew was searching for him, Linois visited the Cape of Good Hope, where one of his frigates was wrecked.
-He subsequently cruised the coast of West Africa, capturing two small ships but again failing to make a significant impact on British trade in the region.
-Learning from an American ship that a British expeditionary force had captured Cape Town, Linois decided to return to France with his remaining ships, the 74-gun ship of the line flagship Marengo and the frigate Belle Poule, sailing northwards and crossing the equator on 17 February.
+Six months later, Linois' squadron encountered the HMS Centurion and two East Indiamen under her protection off Visakhapatnam on 18 September 1804.
+In the ensuing battle, one East Indiaman was captured and the other driven ashore.
+However, instead of capturing or destroying Centurion Linois withdrew to avoid damaging his ships in the shallow coastal waters.
+In August 1805, Linois tried to attack another British convoy in the Indian Ocean but was engaged by the HMS Blenheim and withdrew.
+Having failed to make a significant blow on British trade, Linois decided to sail to the Atlantic after discovering that a squadron under Rear-Admiral of the White Sir Edward Pellew was searching for him.
+Linois' squadron sailed to the Dutch Cape Colony, where one of his frigates was wrecked.
+He proceeded to cruise off the West African coast, again failing to make a significant blow.
+Learning from an American ship that Britain had occupied the Cape Colony, Linois decided to return to France, sailing northwards and crossing the equator on 17 February.